reubano/ckanutils/README.md

 ## Scripts

-CKAN Utils comes with a built in task manager `manage.py` and a `Makefile`.
+CKAN-Utils comes with a built in task manager `manage.py` and a `Makefile`.

 ### Setup